Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 #### Multi-touch attribution

-In addition to first-touch attribution, Amplitude captures the attribution data at the start of each session.
+Amplitude captures the attribution data at the start of each session.
 The following data are tracked as user properties.
-For campaign related traffic where these values are found either in the URL or browser cookies, these properties are set as user identity.
-On the other hand, for organic or direct traffic, these properties may not be found therefore these user properties are unset from user identity.
+For campaign-related traffic where these values are included in the URL or browser cookies, these properties are set as user identity.
+For organic or direct traffic, these properties may not be available.
+Therefore, these user properties are unset from user identity.

 - `utm_source`
 - `utm_medium`